severalnines/puppet/README.md

 ### Installation

 Our ClusterControl module for puppet is available either on [Puppet Forge](https://forge.puppet.com/severalnines/clustercontrol) or using this [Severalnines Puppet](https://github.com/severalnines/puppet) by cloning or downloading it as a zip.
-Then place it under puppetlabs modulepath directory, i.e. */etc/puppetlabs/code/environments/production/modules/clustercontrol* for example.
+Then place it under puppetlabs modulepath directory and make sure to name your module directory as *clustercontrol*, i.e. */etc/puppetlabs/code/environments/production/modules/clustercontrol* for example.

 First you need to generate an API Token.
 To do this, go to $modulepath/clustercontrol/files, then run the following.
 For example,
 ```bash